Curable Default definition

 Curable Default has the meaning set forth in Section 8.3.

 Curable Default means any default under this Sublease which is not an incurable default.
-In the event of any curable default under this Sublease, and if prior to the expiration of the applicable grace period specified in subparagraph (2) of this Section, the Subleasehold Mortgagee shall give Sublessor written notice that it intends to undertake the curing of such default, or to cause the same to be cured, or to exercise its rights to acquire the leasehold interest of Sublessee by foreclosure or otherwise, and shall immediately commence and then proceed with all due diligence to do so, whether by performance on behalf of Sublessee of its obligations under this Sublease, or by entry on the Subleased Premises by foreclosure or otherwise, then Sublessor will not terminate or take any action to effect a termination of this Sublease or re-enter; take possess6on of or relet the Subleased Premises or similarly enforce performance of this Sublease as long as the Subleasehold Mortgagee is, with all due diligence and in good faith, engaged in the curing of such default, or effecting such foreclosure, provided, however, that the Subleasehold Mortgagee shall not be required to continue such possession or continue such foreclosure proceedings if such default shall be cured, Nothing herein shall preclude Sublessor from terminating this Sublease with respect to any additional default which shall occur during the aforesaid period of forbearance arid not 1;e remedied within the period of grace, if any, applicable to any such additional default provided that Sublessor provides the Subleasehold Mortgagee with notice and opportunity to cure any such additional default.
+In the event of any curable default under this Sublease, and if prior to the expiration of the applicable grace period specified in subparagraph (2) of this Section, the Subleasehold Mortgagee shall give Sublessor written notice that it intends to undertake the curing of such default, or to cause the same to be cured, or to exercise its rights to acquire the leasehold interest of Sublessee by foreclosure or otherwise, and shall immediately commence and then proceed with all due diligence to do so, whether by performance on behalf of Sublessee of its obligations under this Sublease, or by entry on the Subleased Premises by foreclosure or otherwise, then Sublessor will not terminate or take any action to effect a termination of this Sublease or re-enter, take possession of or relet the Subleased Premises or similarly enforce performance of this Sublease so long as the Subleasehold Mortgagee is, with all due diligence and in good faith, engaged in the curing of such default, or effecting such foreclosure, provided, however, that the Subleasehold Mortgagee shall not be required to continue such possession or continue such foreclosure proceedings if such default shall be cured.
+Nothing herein shall preclude Sublessor from terminating this Sublease with respect to any additional default which shall occur during the aforesaid period of forbearance and not be remedied within the period of grace, if any, applicable to any such additional default provided that Sublessor provides the Subleasehold Mortgagee with notice and opportunity to cure any such additional default.

 Examples of Curable Default in a sentence